Home / Retirement planning / Getting started / How much super do I need to retire?

 Setting your retirement balance target

-To work out how much super you need, here’s a checklist of factors you should consider:
+To work out how much super you will need to fund your retirement, here’s a checklist of factors you should consider:

-- What other assets or income you have outside super
+• What other assets or income you have outside of super

 You should also think about whether you will need to withdraw any of your super as a lump sum or if it will all be available to provide an income for retirement.